JANUARY 2021 UPDATE: This post has been updated to reflect an extension of the ban’s validity period announced in January 2021.

 - Already have a valid visa for an impacted category stamped into your passport.
 If you are outside of the US on June 22, 2020, for instance, but you already have a valid L1A visa in your passport, you will still be able to use this visa to travel to the US and start work.

 - Are doing work considered to be essential to the US food supply chain or in the national interest.

-It appears that USCIS will continue to process petitions filed within the US.
-People who do not already have a visa stamp and are awaiting H, L, or J approvals from outside of the US, however, will not be able to obtain a visa stamp allowing travel to the US for the remainder of 2020.
-Because US consulates have indefinitely suspended routine visa services worldwide due to COVID-19, this does not immediately change the current status quo.
+USCIS continues to process petitions filed within the US.
+People who do not already have a visa stamp and are awaiting H, L, or J approvals from outside of the US, however, will not be able to obtain a visa stamp allowing travel to the US through March 31, 2021.

 We will continue to report on any additional updates to the H1B program that are introduced as a result of this clause.